awesome-reactivesearch/reactivemaps-starter-app/README.md

 ## Try in browser (without NPM)

-If you are new to React and don't want to dig into the NPM based bundling (webpack, browserify, gulp), try this branch.
+If you are new to React and don't want to dig into the NPM based bundling (webpack, browserify, gulp), try the `umd` branch.

 ```sh
 git checkout umd